 Students will continue to engage in hands-on art-making activities to develop technical competency in a variety of art media, as well as the ability to communicate their ideas visually.
+Art history and appreciation are continued, with a focus on the work of contemporary artists.
 Course goals include using art language and design strategies, creative expression and the development of original, meaningful ideas through the artistic development process.
 (Previous credit in Art 10S is recommended.)

-ART30S: ADVANCED ART 1
+GRADE 11: ART30S: ADVANCED ART 1

-In this course, students will grow their skills in a variety of two- and three-dimensional art media, which may include painting, drawing, sculpture, printmaking, installation, textile works, performance, animation/video or experimental mixed media works.
+In this course, students will be guided through the artistic inquiry process and will grow their skills in a variety of two dimensional and three dimensional art media.
 Art analysis skills are expanded, and students are expected to keep a visual idea journal in addition to their major class projects.
-Art history and appreciation are continued, with a focus on the work and processes of contemporary artists.
+Art history and appreciation are continued, with a focus on deconstructing the work and processes of contemporary artists.
 Emphasis will be on conceptualization and idea development, as well as understanding materials and their design possibilities.
 Students will be introduced to the critiquing process.
 (Previous credit in Art 20S is recommended.)

-ART40S: ADVANCED ART 2
+GRADE 12: ART40S: ADVANCED ART 2

 This course is for students who want to pursue creative expression in greater depth.
-Through advanced hands-on art-making exercises and projects designed to expand technical, creative and conceptual skills, students will grow their skills in a variety of two- and three-dimensional art media, which may include painting, drawing, sculpture, printmaking, installation, textile works, performance, animation/video or experimental mixed media works.
+Through advanced hands-on artmaking exercises and projects designed to expand technical, creative and conceptual skills, students will grow their skills in a variety of two- and three-dimensional art media.
 Art history and appreciation are continued through critiquing, with a focus on the work and processes of contemporary artists.
 This course involves self-reflection, and a more detailed documentation of one's personal idea development and artistic process.
 For students planning on entering post-secondary studies in Fine Arts, portfolio requirements can be incorporated into coursework.
 (Previous credit in Art 30S is recommended.)